Men’s Bible Study

-Koinonia is the Greek word for fellowship and this class epitomizes that word.
-They enjoy studying and worshiping together, as well as celebrating and supporting each other through life's daily joys and sorrows.
+CLASS: Koinonia is the Greek word for fellowship and this class epitomizes that word.
+They enjoy study and worship together.
+They celebrate and support each other through life's daily joys and sorrows.
 This is a class of singles and married couples in their 60’s and 70’s who come from all over the metro area.
-Attendance ranges from 20 to 35 each Sunday.
-Members are divided into four groups that plan the programs, refreshments, devotionals and monthly social activities for the class.
-Koinonia supports Honduras Outreach, Appalachian Service Project, Mountain View Nursing Home, Hagar House Shelter for Women and other missions as requested.
+Attendance ranges from 20-35 each Sunday.
+Members are divided into four groups who plan the programs, refreshments, devotionals and monthly social activities for the class.
+They support Honduras Outreach, Appalachian Service Project, Mountain View Nursing Home, Hagar House Shelter for Women and other missions as requested.

 Location: Education Building, 207